 Take a glance at yourself if you need help sizing your bets effectively.
 So, what's going on at your end of the table?
 As a rookie poker player, you should take this strategy if the pre-flop raise is 2.5 times the Big Blind.
 If you try to outsmart other players by raising an unusual sum, it could backfire.
 Because your opponents know the game and how it's supposed to be played, your bet sizing must make sense to them.

-You simply make it more difficult for other players to make decisions against you if you raise in unexpected amounts.
+You simply make it more difficult for other players to make decisions against you if you raise in unexpected amounts in Texas Holdem poker game.
 This could work in your favour if they have trouble sizing their bets at the post-flop period.
 It'll bite you in the backside during the pre-flop stage.

 Sizing Bets in Texas Hold'em's Post-Flop Stage

 Let's look at what happens after a flop.
 A continuation bet is expected if you raise before the flop.
 Your continuation bets should always be between 50 and 70 percent of the pot size.
-The size of your wager also determines how strong your hand is.
+The size of your wager also determines how strong your hand is in Texas Holdem poker game.
 When you're playing poker at a lower level, this is true.
 A C-Bet (continuation bet) is seen as a show of strength by many new poker players.
 Regardless of what happens on the Flop, you'll usually do well with these continuation bets.

 Here's the deal: you want the other players at the table to believe you've surrounded them.
 If you bet too little, you'll almost certainly face a check-raise or a re-raise, depending on where you sit at the table.
 If you stake too much, you can find yourself stuck with a hand that isn't worth playing.

 Clearly, sizing bets requires more than intuition.
 Here's an example of how to properly size your bets: